sap-tutorials/Tutorials/tutorials/ai-core-tensorflow-byod/ai-core-tensorflow-byod.md

 2. Login to AWS using your AWS CLI.

-    Fill your AWS credentials.
+    Enter your AWS credentials.
 You can leave the `Default output format` entry blank.
 Press enter.

     ```BASH
     aws configure